Meeghell/FinTech-Machine-Learning-Algorithmic-Trading-Bot/README.md

 ## SVC Model Performance

-I used the SVC classifier model from SKLearn's support vector machine (SVM) learning method to establish a baseline performance.
+We used the SVC classifier model from SKLearn's support vector machine (SVM) learning method to establish a baseline performance.
 Here are the key findings:

+- **Accuracy**: 0.55 (55%)
+- **Precision**:

+    - Class -1.0: 0.43
+    - Class 1.0: 0.56
-- **Precision**: 0.50
+    - Weighted Avg: 0.50

+- **Recall**:

+    - Class -1.0: 0.04
+    - Class 1.0: 0.96
-- **Recall**: 0.55
+    - Weighted Avg: 0.55

+- **F1-Score**:

+    - Class -1.0: 0.07
+    - Class 1.0: 0.71
-- **F1-Score**: 0.43
+    - Weighted Avg: 0.43
-- **Accuracy**: 0.49

-Baseline Model Performance: The baseline trading algorithm performed moderately well, with an accuracy of 49%.
-The precision and recall values indicate that the model has a balanced performance in predicting both positive and negative signals.
-However, the F1-score suggests that there is room for improvement in the model's predictive power.
+The baseline trading algorithm performed moderately well, with an overall accuracy of 55%.
+The model shows a significant imbalance in its predictions:

+1. It has high recall (0.96) for the positive class (1.0) but very low recall (0.04) for the negative class (-1.0).
+2. Precision is better balanced between the two classes (0.43 for -1.0 and 0.56 for 1.0).
+3. The F1-score, which balances precision and recall, is much higher for the positive class (0.71) compared to the negative class (0.07).

+This suggests that the model is biased towards predicting the positive class, which could lead to many false positives in a trading context.
+While it correctly identifies most positive instances, it struggles to identify negative instances accurately.

 ## Tuning the Trading Algorithm